History & heritage

 Dining

 Breakfast deserves special attention.
-In a destination where days may begin early, sometimes after jet lag or before an excursion, it becomes a genuine anchor point.
-In a hotel of this category one expects a smooth morning service, a sufficiently varied offer to suit international habits and a setting that allows for both solitary focus and an informal business meeting.
-It is often at this hour that the real quality of a grand hotel becomes clear: in consistency, freshness, service availability and the apparent simplicity of a well-run operation.
+In a destination where days begin early, it serves as a true anchor point.
+Guests expect a smooth morning service and a sufficiently varied offering to accommodate international habits.
+The setting should be suitable for both solitary moments and informal professional meetings.
+It is often in this context that the true quality of a great hotel is measured.

 Concierge & services